 “A sign of inflation for sure, but it’s too soon to say if that poses a threat to the economy.
 With rates still near zero, the brakes might need the rust knocked off, but they should still work.”

 Latest in SMU Data and Models

-SMU's Current and Future Steel Buyers Sentiment Indices both increased this week despite the United Auto Workers (UAW) union strike expansion, based on our most recent survey data.
+SMU’s Current and Future Steel Buyers Sentiment Indices both fell during the week of Dec.
+6, based on our most recent survey data.

 SMU survey: Mills more willing to talk price on sheet, less on plate

 The percentage of steel buyers saying mills were willing to budge on spot pricing has risen for all sheet products SMU surveys, according to our most recent survey data.